 - Federal Trade Commission (FTC) Consumer website and OnGuard Online website.

 - Social Security Administration (SSA) website, Identity Theft and Your Social Security Number (PDF).

 - Learn what you can do to help make your personal, financial, and tax data safer at: Taxes.
 Security.
 Together.

 Tips for next year

 File your return as you normally would.
-If we find that someone is attempting to use your SSN for filing a tax return we will notify you and provide you with a PIN to use when filing your return.
+If we find that someone is attempting to use your Social Security number for filing a tax return, we will notify you and provide you with an identity protection personal identification number (IP PIN to use when filing your return.